 Your personal data may be processed by or on behalf of:

-A. all Max Brown Hotels entities operating under Europe Hotels Private Collection, whether owned or licensed by Max Brown Hotels Operations B.V. and its wholly and partially owned affiliates (each hereinafter referred to as a: Max Brown Hotels; see the full list of our Max Brown Hotels, and the legal entities that operate these hotels here; and/or
+A. all Max Brown Hotels entities operating under Sircle Collection, whether owned or licensed by Max Brown Hotels Operations B.V. and its wholly and partially owned affiliates (each hereinafter referred to as a: Max Brown Hotels; see the full list of our Max Brown Hotels, and the legal entities that operate these hotels here; and/or

 – Max Brown Hotel Musem Square Amsterdam